Loading...

 cat /proc/cmdline

-This shows the exact arguments passed to the kernel at boot, including the selected kernel image, root device, and flags like ro , quiet , and splash .
+This shows the exact arguments passed to the kernel at boot, including the selected kernel image, root device, and common flags such as ro, quiet, and splash.

 BOOT_IMAGE=/boot/vmlinuz-5.15.0-91-generic root=/dev/sda2 ro quiet splash

-Step 4 : Show metadata for the kernel image.
+Step 4: Capture metadata for the kernel image.

 Command